astropy/astropy/docs/io/ascii/fast_ascii_io.rst

 ..
 Note:: Guessing and Fast reading

-   By default |read| will try to guess the format of in the input data by successively trying different formats until one succeeds (see the section on :ref:`guess_formats`).
-   For the default ``'ascii'`` format it will try all fast reader formats before testing any pure Python readers with no fast implementation.
+   By default |read| will try to guess the format of the input data by successively trying different formats until one succeeds (see the section on :ref:`guess_formats`).
+For each supported format it will first try the fast, then the slow version of that reader.
+Without any additional options this means that both some pure Python readers with no fast implementation and the Python versions of some readers will be tried before getting to some of the fast readers.
+To bypass them entirely a fast reader should be explicitly requested as above.

    **For optimum performance** however, it is recommended to turn off guessing entirely (``guess=False``) or narrow down the format options